Saturday, May 31, 2008

 Sounds Like: Folk/Singer-Songwriter

-Drinking Buddies: Laura Veirs, Jack Johnson, Bishop Allen
+Drinking Buddies: Laura Veirs, Jack Johnson, Bishop Allen.

 Synopsis: Quoted from Thao's Myspace, "Tangles of guitar, knots of singing, threads of beat and thump make a rope fit for hauling the heavy machinery of your day."